Eschatologue/CM_wiki/docs/spells/4th-level.md

 Creatures within 30 feet of the sphere have disadvantage on Wisdom (Perception) checks made to listen.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the damage for each of its effects increases by 1d6 for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the damage for each of its effects increases by 1d6 for each slot level above 4th.

 ### Summon Aberration
 *4th-level conjuration*